ktyprog/the-misspell-chalenge/README.md

 2.2.
 Click on the pencil icon (edit) and the project README.md source file will become editable.
 2.3.
 Fix the project misspell.
 2.4.
 Click on "Propose file change" all the way to the bottom.
+2.5.
+2.5 Click on the git hub  icon.